 Families are asked to refrain from travel as much as possible during the school year.
-Students are required to build in a two week quarantine period following ANY international travel OR travel to COVID hot spots within the U.S. (including during the month of August).
-Please pay particular attention to the travel restrictions that have been put in place by the Cook County Department of Public Health and the Chicago Emergency Travel Ban.
+Students are required to build in a two week quarantine period following ANY international or out of state travel.
+Please pay particular attention to the travel restrictions that have been put in place by the Cook County Department of Public Health.
 It is important for all families who have visited COVID hot spots to be back in town and quarantine for the 14 days prior to the start of school.
 Families who travel late into August and whose quarantine will take them into the start of the school year should begin learning remotely at the start of the year and then join us in person on campus once they are clear.
 Please contact the school office and share any anticipated travel plans that conflict with the Chicago Emergency Travel Order in advance of the start of the year so that staff is aware of any absences/self-quarantining that will follow family travel.

 IF A PARENT TRAVELS INTERNATIONALLY OR TO A STATE ON THE CHICAGO EMERGENCY TRAVEL BAN LIST DOES THEIR STUDENT NEED TO QUARANTINE?

 At this time, the Archdiocese has confirmed that only those individuals who travel to “banned” COVID destinations must participate in quarantine.
 However, parents who must travel to such locations for work or for other important matters are strongly encouraged to take precautions at home to protect all other members of the household, including our students, following these trips.

 WHAT IF A MEMBER OF A STUDENT’S HOUSEHOLD IS IN QUARANTINE DUE TO COVID EXPOSURE?
 IS THE STUDENT ALSO REQUIRED TO QUARANTINE?